cwadge/junk-drawer/pipewire_tuning_guide.md

 @audio   -  memlock    unlimited
 @audio   -  nice      -19
 ```
 PipeWire currently only runs at `-11` by default, at least at present.
-If you ever want to use the `pipewire-jack` PipeWire JACK plugin, for JACK applications to output via PipeWire, allowing it to run at up to `-19` might be desirable.
+If you ever want to use the PipeWire JACK plugin `pipewire-jack`, for JACK applications to output via PipeWire, allowing it to run at up to `-19` might be best.
 If not, `-11` is probably fine here.

 Next, make sure any users who will use PipeWire are in the `audio` group, e.g.: